achetronic/vault-on-kubernetes/README.md

 ## Configuration about OIDC

-To be able to work with the OIDC provider (Keycloak at the moment of writing this), Vault need some configuration to match the internal policies with the `groups` claim coming into the JWT provided by the OIDC provider.
+To be able to work with the OIDC provider (the best, Keycloak at the moment of writing this), Vault need some configuration to match the internal policies with the `groups` claim coming into the JWT provided by the OIDC provider.
 This configuration needs only to be applied one time (spoiler: SRE members already applied it on `production` deployment).
 Full documentation for this can be found on the [specific documentation](config/auth-oidc/README.md)